Poem for the penitent monks

 Subdere temptat.

-The barbaric crowd of all crimes gnashing its teeth
+The barbaric crowd of crimes gnashing its teeth

 Tries to put me under.